-- i) The Board is responsible for stewardship of financial resources, including ensuring availability and overseeing the allocation of financial resources. - ii) The Board approves policies for financial planning, and approves the annual operating and capital budget. - iii) The Board monitors financial performance against budget. - iv) The Board approves investment policies and monitors compliance. - v) The Board ensures the accuracy of financial information through oversight of management and approval of annual audited financial statements. - vi) The Board ensures management has put measures in place to ensure the integrity of internal controls.

-e) Risk Identification and Oversight

-- i) The Board is responsible to be knowledgeable about risks inherent in the organization's operations and ensure that appropriate risk analysis is performed as part of Board decision-making. - ii) The Board oversees management's risk management program. - iii) The Board ensures that appropriate programs and processes are in place to protect against risk. - iv) The Board approves investment policies and monitors compliance. - v) The Board is responsible for identifying unusual risks to the organization and for ensuring that there are plans in place to prevent and manage such risks.

-f) Oversight of Management

-- i) The Board recruits and supervises the Chief Executive Officer by: - Developing and approving the Chief Executive Officer job description; - Undertaking a Chief Executive Officer recruitment process and selecting the Chief Executive Officer; - Reviewing and approving the Chief Executive Officer's annual performance goals; - Reviewing Chief Executive Officer performance and determining Chief Executive Officer compensation; - Ensuring succession planning is in place for the Chief Executive Officer and senior management; and - Exercising oversight of the Chief Executive Officer's supervision of senior management as part of the Chief Executive Officer's annual review.
+- (ii) The Board approves policies for financial planning, and approves the annual operating and capital budget. - (iii) The Board monitors financial performance against budget. - (iv) The Board approves investment policies and monitors compliance. - (v) The Board ensures the accuracy of financial information through oversight of management and approval of annual audited financial statements. - (vi) The Board ensures management has put measures in place to ensure the integrity of internal controls. - (e) Risk Identification and Oversight - (i) The Board is responsible to be knowledgeable about risks inherent in the organization's operations and ensure that appropriate risk analysis is performed as part of Board decision-making. - (ii) The Board oversees management's risk management program. - (iii) The Board ensures that appropriate programs and processes are in place to protect against risk. - (iv) The Board approves investment policies and monitors compliance. - (v) The Board is responsible for identifying unusual risks to the organization and for ensuring that there are plans in place to prevent and manage such risks. - (f) Oversight of Management - (i) The Board recruits and supervises the Chief Executive Officer by: - Developing and approving the Chief Executive Officer job description; - Undertaking a Chief Executive Officer recruitment process and selecting the Chief Executive Officer; - Reviewing and approving the Chief Executive Officer's annual performance goals; - Reviewing Chief Executive Officer performance and determining Chief Executive Officer compensation; - Ensuring succession planning is in place for the Chief Executive Officer and senior management; and - Exercising oversight of the Chief Executive Officer's supervision of senior management as part of the Chief Executive Officer's annual review. - (ii) The Board recruits and supervises the Chief of Staff by: - Developing and approving the Chief of Staff job description; - Undertaking a Chief of Staff recruitment process and selecting the Chief of Staff; - Reviewing and approving the Chief of Staff's annual performance goals; - Reviewing Chief of Staff performance and determining Chief of Staff compensation; - Ensuring succession planning is in place for the Chief of Staff and chiefs of department; and

-- ii) The Board recruits and supervises the Chief of Staff by: - Developing and approving the Chief of Staff job description; - Undertaking a Chief of Staff recruitment process and selecting the Chief of Staff: - Reviewing and approving the Chief of Staff's annual performance goals; - Reviewing Chief of Staff performance and determining Chief of Staff compensation; - Ensuring succession planning is in place for the Chief of Staff and chiefs of department; and - Exercising oversight of the Chief of Staff's supervision of chiefs of department as part of the Chief of staff's annual review. - iii) The Board develops, implements, and maintains a process for the selection of chiefs of department and other medical leadership positions, as required under the hospital's by-laws or the Public Hospitals Act. - g) Stakeholder Communication and Accountability - i) The Board identifies the organization's stakeholders and understands stakeholder accountability. - ii) The Board ensures the organization appropriately communicates with stakeholders in a manner consistent with accountability to stakeholders. - iii) The Board contributes to the maintenance of strong stakeholder relationships. - iv) The Board performs advocacy on behalf of the hospital with stakeholders where required, in support of the mission, vision, values and strategic directions of the hospital.
+- Exercising oversight of the Chief of Staff's supervision of chiefs of department as part of the Chief of staff's annual review. - (iii) The Board develops, implements, and maintains a process for the selection of chiefs of department and other medical leadership positions, as required under the hospital's by-laws or the Public Hospitals Act. - (g) Stakeholder Communication and Accountability - (i) The Board identifies the organization's stakeholders and understands stakeholder accountability. - (ii) The Board ensures the organization appropriately communicates with stakeholders in a manner consistent with accountability to stakeholders. - (iii) The Board contributes to the maintenance of strong stakeholder relationships. - (iv) The Board performs advocacy on behalf of the hospital with stakeholders where required, in support of the mission, vision, values and strategic directions of the hospital. - (h) Governance - (i) The Board is responsible for the quality of its own governance. - (ii) The Board establishes governance structures to facilitate the performance of the board's role and enhance individual director performance. - (iii) The Board is responsible for the recruitment of a skilled, experienced and qualified board. - (iv) The Board ensures ongoing board training and education. - (v) The Board assesses and reviews its governance by periodically evaluating board structures, including board recruitment processes and board composition and size, number of committees and their terms of Reference, processes for appointment of committee Chairs, processes for appointment of Board officers, and other governance processes and structures. - (i) Legal Compliance - (i) The Board ensures that appropriate processes are in place to ensure compliance with legal requirements.

-h) Governance

-- i) The Board is responsible for the quality of its own governance. - ii) The Board establishes governance structures to facilitate the performance of the board's role and enhance individual director performance. - iii) The Board is responsible for the recruitment of a skilled, experienced and qualified board. - iv) The Board ensures ongoing board training and education. - v) The Board assesses and reviews its governance by periodically evaluating board structures, including board recruitment processes and board composition and size, number of committees and their terms of Reference, processes for appointment of committee Chairs, processes for appointment of Board officers, and other governance processes and structures.

-i) Legal Compliance

-i) The Board ensures that appropriate processes are in place to ensure compliance with legal requirements.

-Part 5 - Duties and Responsibilities of Every Director
+Part 6 - Duties and Responsibilities of Every Director